Skip to main content

 What is Sierra Project or SPX#?

 Your Sierra Project number (e.g., SPX12345) identifies the specific project folder associated with your Turnkey PRO order.
-The Project Folder is where you will be able to view and resolve issues we found in running DFM and DFA checks, see previous events, and change settings and request changes.
+In this folder, you will be able to view and resolve issues we found in running DFM and DFA checks, see previous events, and change settings and request changes.

 How can I access Sierra Projects?